Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Bond Algebra for the Spin-1/2 Ferromagnetic Tower as Scars

 where we have used \footnote{The schematic ket-bra notation here can be made precise by appending arbitrary ket's and bra's in appropriate places on the missing sites, e.g., the first equation would read $\bra{\mS}_{12} \otimes \bra{u}_3 D_{1,2,3}^{z} \ket{v}_1 \otimes \ket{\mS}_{23} = -3i\big(\bra{u}_3 \ket{\uparrow}_3 \bra{\uparrow}_1 \ket{v}_1 - \bra{u}_3 \ket{\downarrow}_3 \bra{\downarrow}_1 \ket{v}_1 \big)$.}

-By considering equation similar to Eq.~(\ref{eq:FMtower_DMI_to_naive}) replacing, e.g., $D^z \to D^x$, we can clearly use the generators in Eq.~(\ref{eq:FMtowerbond}) to produce the ones in Eq.~(\ref{eq:FMtowernaive}), showing equivalence of these two sets of generators.
+By considering equation similar to Eq.~(\ref{eq:FMtower_DMI_to_naive}) replacing, e.g., $D^z \to D^x$, we can clearly use the generators in Eq.~(\ref{eq:FMtowerbond}) to produce the ones in Eq.~(\ref{eq:FMtowernaive}), showing equivalence of these two sets of generators in Eqs.~(\ref{eq:FMtowernaive}) and (\ref{eq:FMtower_DMI_to_naive}).
 Of course, not all the generators in Eq.~(\ref{eq:FMtowerbond}) are independent.
-For example, since the Heisenberg terms can be used to generate the two-site exchange operators $P^{\exch}_{j, k} = 2 \vec{S}_j\cdot\vec{S}_k + \frac{1}{2}$, it is easy to show that the DMI term can be ``translated" by one site using the identity
+For example, since the Heisenberg terms can be used to generate the two-site exchange operators